 Some advocates of Waldorf education intemperately post inside-the-school reports on the Internet.
 Such postings can provide useful insights that the writers themselves may not have intended.

 Waldorf students do indeed spend a lot of time "up there in the blue."
 Whether they are ever brought back down to Earth is a different question.

-The Waldorf curriculum [see "Curriculum"] places great stress on fairy tales, myths, fables — all of which they believe are true.
+The Waldorf curriculum [see "Curriculum"] places great stress on fairy tales, myths, fables — all of which they believe are, in one sense or another, true.
 There is also extensive exposure to world religions — from which Anthroposophy has been patched together.
 There is nothing wrong with learning about world cultures — but the objective at Waldorf schools is to usher students toward Anthroposophy, which is an amalgam of myths, fables, fairy tales, superstitions, and religious doctrines from near and far.